bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 > Does the content seem to have a style?
 If so, does the content adhere to it consistently?

-> Does the content read, look, or sound as though it’s professionally crafted?
+> Does the content read, look, or sound as though it's professionally crafted?

 ---